Blogs

 Sleek Design Options

-Canless lights often feature a trimless design, providing a modern and clean aesthetic that appeals to those who prefer a minimalist look.
+Canless lights often feature a timeless design, providing a modern and clean aesthetic that appeals to those who prefer a minimalist look.
 The absence of visible trims can create a seamless integration with the ceiling.

 Cons of Canless Recessed Lighting